nandomp/AICollaboratory/README.md

 - [ ]

-# Credits
+# :muscle: Credits

-[A]I Collaboratory is created and maintained by Fernando Martínez-Plumed and José Hernández-Orallo.
+[A]I Collaboratory is created and maintained by [Fernando Martínez-Plumed](https://nandomp.github.io/) and [José Hernández-Orallo](http://josephorallo.webs.upv.es/).

-We're open to suggestions, feel free to message us or open an issue.
-Pull requests are also welcome!
+*We're open to suggestions, feel free to message us or open an issue.
+Pull requests are also welcome!*

 [A]I Collaboratory is powered by: